MoonPoet/xaprb-src/content/blog/2008/how-to-emulate-the-typeof-function-in-mysql.md

 +-------+------------------+------+-----+---------+-------+
 ```

-This is one possible way to programmatically determine the type of an expression -- even an arbitrarily complex one.
+This is one possible way to programmatically determine the type of an expression---even an arbitrarily complex one.

 Not beautiful, but it might get the job done.
 Other ideas?